 It’s apparent in our many waterfront developments delivered over the years that we have an appreciation and inherent understanding of how to create a go-to-destination on the water’s edge.
 Our love for waterside development is what attracted us to Toondah Harbour.
-Lang Walker AO immediately recognised the potential for this magnificent location, inspiring a master plan that would transform the face of Redlands as we know it today to become a thriving tourist destination.
+Lang Walker AO immediately recognised the potential for this magnificent location, inspiring a masterplan that would transform the Redlands Coast into a modern coastal village.

-With an estimated start date of 2017, this project will see us revitalise Toondah Harbour with new housing – offering magnificent views across the bay.
-Complemented by retail and public facilities, such as a dedicated ferry terminal that will improve access and tourism to North Stradbroke Island.
-Inflating the local economy in a multitude of ways, the development will create employment and new business opportunities.
-Construction is expected to generate more than 1000 jobs and the destination itself a further 500 permanent jobs.
+This project will see us revitalise Toondah Harbour with new housing, offering magnificent views across the bay.
+Complemented by retail and public amenity, including a world class port and ferry terminal that will improve access and tourism to North Stradbroke Island.
+Driving the growth within the local economy in a multitude of ways, the development will create employment and new business opportunities.
+Construction is expected to generate more than 1,000 jobs and the destination itself a further 500 permanent jobs.

-Spread over 67 hectares (17.5 on land and 49.5 over water), this $1.3 billion precinct will deliver residential dwellings, commercial space, retail and eateries within a contemporary urban village, new public open space and up to 400 berth marina.
-Beyond the precinct, the existing public realm including the park and encircling green space will be preserved and enriched with the introduction of a world-class waterfront boulevard that will span the length of the marina, providing a picturesque walking, running and cycling track for local residents and visitors alike to enjoy.
+Spread over 67 hectares (17.5ha on land and 49.5ha over water), this $1.3 billion precinct will deliver residential dwellings, commercial space, retail and eateries within a modern coastal village, new public open space and a up to 200-berth marina.
+Beyond the precinct, the existing public realm including the park and encircling green space will be preserved and enriched with the introduction of a world-class waterfront boulevard that will span the length of the marina, providing a picturesque walking, running and cycling track for local residents and visitors to enjoy.

 Toondah Harbour will become a destination in its own right, a dynamic community where families can live, socialise, work and shop.
-The wider master plan includes a hotel site, port facilities and significant investment into infrastructure and the wider community.
-This is in partnership with Redland City Council and Economic Development Queensland to support growth of the region.
+The wider masterplan includes a hotel, significant investment into infrastructure and upgrading the safety and amenity of the port facility for the wider community.
+Toondah Harbour is a project in partnership with Redland City Council and Economic Development Queensland that will support growth of the region.

-Toondah Harbour will continue to play a critical role as the gateway to North Stradbroke Island and the Bay.
-The local economy has relied on sandmining in recent years but with Government slowly phasing it out, tourism will eventually take precedence.
+Toondah Harbour will continue to play a critical role as the gateway to North Stradbroke Island and Bay Islands.
 On the doorstep of Cleveland CBD, the site is only 40 minutes from Brisbane city centre.

 - 67 hectares